 The Bluewater Astronomical Society is an incorporated non-profit organization that strives to promote basic and advanced astronomical knowledge among its members, and promote astronomy interest in the general public.

-We have members who range from beginners with small telescopes or binoculars to experts with state-of-the-art equipment.
-The club itself owns a large 28-inch Webster Dobsonian reflector which we use regularly at the largest publicly-accessible roll-off observatory in Ontario, the ES Fox observatory at the Bluewater Outdoor Education Centre (BOEC) near Oliphant, Ontario.
-The BOEC was granted dark sky preserve status in November of 2012 by the Royal Astronomical Society of Canada.
+We have members ranging from beginners with small telescopes or binoculars to experts with state-of-the-art observing and imaging equipment.
+The club itself owns a large 28-inch Webster Dobsonian reflector which we use at the E.S.
+Fox observatory at the Bluewater Outdoor Education Centre near Oliphant, Ontario.
+The Bluewater Outdoor Education Centre was granted Dark Sky Preserve status in November of 2012 by the Royal Astronomical Society of Canada.

 This website was last updated on .